At least 10 killed in armed attacks in Tajikistan, U.S. embassy shut

 Tajikistan's interior ministry blamed the attacks in Dushanbe and the adjacent city of Vahdat on a "terrorist group" it said had seized arms and ammunition.

-It said the group was led by Major General Abdulkhalim Mirzo Nazarzod, the deputy defense minister.
+It said the group was led by Major General Abdulkhalim Mirzo Nazarzod, the deputy defence minister.
 He was dismissed later on Friday by Imomali Rakhmon, the president, for "committing a crime".

 Law enforcement officers had killed two of the attackers, at least one of whom was a state security official, and wounded three others, the ministry said.
 It added that six people were detained and that Nazarzod was on the run.

-Russia's RIA news agency quoted an unidentified source as saying that 33 interior and defense ministry troops had in fact been killed in Dushanbe, as well as nine of Nazarzod's troops.
+Russia's RIA news agency quoted an unidentified source as saying that 33 interior and defence ministry troops had in fact been killed in Dushanbe, as well as nine of Nazarzod's troops.

 Nazarzod is a member of the opposition Islamic Revival Party of Tajikistan.
 A former opposition militiaman, he was brought into the Tajik armed forces under a 1997 peace deal.